zgongaware/what_makes_a_hotspot/README.md

 So we see that five-star restaurants typically have smaller review counts than those in the middle of the pack.
 What does that tell us?
 Can we really trust a rating when only five reviews have been entered?
 Wouldn't the 4.5 star restaurant with one hundred reviews be a much safer choice?

 The concept of weighted scoring has been brought up by Yelpers before, but usually to the tune of reactions like this -

 ![Imgur](https://i.imgur.com/7KSEkcw.png)

 Fortunately, the folks at [math.stackexchange](https://math.stackexchange.com/questions/942738/algorithm-to-calculate-rating-based-on-multiple-reviews-using-both-review-score) operate more on my frequency and offered the following formula for producing a weighted score -

 ![formula](img/Formula.PNG "Formula")

-To paraphrase, we can combine the notions of quality ($p$ for star rating) and quantity ($q$ for review count) by assigning each of them weights and normalizing onto a similar scale. $P$ becomes the weight (between 0 and 1) we assign to our star rating.
-The review count becomes embedded in an exponential function with it's own weight, $Q$; and the output of this is multipled by the inverse of star's $P$ along with the constant $10$ make our score function on a nice 1 to 10 scale.
+To paraphrase, we can combine the notions of quality (`p` for star rating) and quantity (`q` for review count) by assigning each of them weights and normalizing onto a similar scale. `P` becomes the weight (between 0 and 1) we assign to our star rating.
+The review count becomes embedded in an exponential function with it's own weight, `Q`; and the output of this is multiplied by the inverse of star's `P` along with the constant `10` make our score function on a nice 1 to 10 scale.
 We add these together to get our weighted rating!

 Got that?
 I recommend reading [the post](https://math.stackexchange.com/questions/942738/algorithm-to-calculate-rating-based-on-multiple-reviews-using-both-review-score) again.
 It took me a few times as well.
 Anywho, without further ado, let's introduce our restaurant heatscore™!